 Nestled between the Mississippi and Ohio Rivers, Shawnee National Forest is an attractive destination for outdoor lovers who enjoy hiking woodland hills and gazing over serene lakes.
 Unique sandstone cliffs, beaches and dunes, steep bluffs, and a cascading waterfall adorn this 289,000-acre national forest.
-Campgrounds are available on a first-come, first-serve basis, and reservations are not accepted.
+Campgrounds are available on a first-come, first-served basis, and reservations are not accepted.
 Generally, campgrounds are open from April 1st through December 15th.

 Voted the number one attraction in Illinois, Starved Rock State Park is a nature-lover’s paradise.
 Waterfalls are generally active in the spring after heavy rains, so April is a great time to see these cataracts in all their splendor.
 Fishing and boating are available, as are 13 miles of trails through forests filled with majestic trees.
-The Starved Rock State Park lodge is currently open with limited capacity.
-Alternatively, you can book your own private cabin in the woods.

 Situated in northern Illinois, the city of Rockford is full of diverse attractions.
-In fact, Rockford’s twelve-acre Anderson Japanese Gardens are recognized as one of the premier Japanese Gardens in North America.
-Other attractions include the dinosaur exhibit at the Burpee Museum of Natural History, regional American works at the Rockford Art Museum, rotating exhibits at the Tinker Swiss Cottage Museum and Gardens, and of course, the 3,092-acre Rock Cut State Park.
+In fact, Rockford’s twelve-acre Anderson Japanese Gardens is recognized as one of the premier Japanese Gardens in North America.
+Other attractions include the dinosaur exhibit at the Burpee Museum of Natural History, regional American works at the Rockford Art Museum, rotating exhibits at the Tinker Swiss Cottage Museum and Gardens, and, of course, the 3,092-acre Rock Cut State Park.

-Located in Central Illinois on the Illinois River, Peoria is another unique getaway destination that the whole family will enjoy, Peoria Zoo has plenty to explore, with exhibits ranging from AFRICA! to Asian Trail to Australia Walk-About, Conservation Center, Contact Barn, and Tropics.
+Located in Central Illinois on the Illinois River, Peoria is another unique getaway destination that the whole family will enjoy.
+Peoria Zoo has plenty to explore, with exhibits ranging from AFRICA! to Asian Trail to Australia Walk-About, Conservation Center, Contact Barn, and Tropics.
 You’ll also enjoy walking around Glen Oak Park and the Luthy Botanical Garden, as well as checking out the planetarium, fine art, and sculpture garden at the Peoria Riverfront Museum.
 Another attraction is the Wildlife Prairie Park, where you can hike forest trails and maybe even spot local wildlife.

 If you’re in the mood for a road trip, you won’t find a more classic Illinois path to drive than Route 66.
 This 300-mile route has become an iconic American roadway, from the smallest details like restored 1940s gas pumps to delicious fried chicken at Dell Rhea’s Chicken Basket, a historical exploration of the highway at Illinois Route 66 Hall of Fame and Museum, famous “landmarks” like the nineteen-foot Paul Bunyon and the world’s largest covered wagon, and so much more.
 Explore attractions in detail and plan your route here.